Wu Yanshu

 Wu Yanshu (吴彦姝; born 1938) is a Chinese actress.
 Wu is considered a National Class-A Actor in China.

 Wu first garnered recognition for her acting in 2016, when her performance in Finding Mr. Right 2 and earned her a Golden Horse Award nomination for Best Supporting Actress.
 Her film breakthrough came in 2017 with her performance as the grandmother in the drama film Love Education, for which she received Best Supporting Actress nominations at the 54th Golden Horse Awards, 37th Hong Kong Film Awards and 12th Asian Film Awards.
 For her role in Relocate, she won a Best Supporting Actress at the 31st Golden Rooster Awards, the Chinese equivalent of the Academy Awards.

 Early life

 Born in 1938, Wu worked at Shanxi Drama Theatre since the 1960s.
-Premier Zhou Enlai invited her to performed Liu Hulan in the Great Hall of the People in Beijing.
+Premier Zhou Enlai invited her to perform Liu Hulan in the Great Hall of the People in Beijing.
 She retired in 2003.
 In 2011 she moved to Beijing, living with her daughter.